History of Dedham, Massachusetts, 1700–1799: Other

 In the 1700s, Dedham was "becoming one of the largest and most influential country towns in Massachusetts."
 The mail road between Portsmouth, New Hampshire and Williamsburg, Virginia had run through Dedham since the end of the 1690s.
 Originally it ran down East Street but, around 1760 it changed to head down Court Street, Highland Street, and Federal Hill instead.
 The road also brought many of the province's elite to visit with Jason Haven or Samuel Dexter.
 An inn existed along Highland Street until 1787 when it was purchased by Captain Timothy Stowe.

 In 1721, Town Meeting voted to periodically move the school from place to place around the town, relieving the burden of students who lived in outlying areas.
 In 1772 and 1773, there were severe measles outbreaks in Dedham.
 Martin Draper's house fell into the river in 1773.
-A 20 shilling bounty per bobcat was established in 1734, and the last person to claim it did so in 1957.

 The first post office was established in 1795 in Jeremiah Shuttleworth's West India Goods shop on High Street at the site of the present day Dedham Historical Society building.
 Mail was placed on a table in the shop, and residents would walk in and help themselves.
 Shuttleworth was replaced as postmaster 38 years later by Dr. Elisha Thayer.